albertogp71/qLDPCsim/README.md

 varible-to-check messages;
 2. __layered__: check nodes are partitioned into layers; two check nodes that belong to the same layer do not have any adjacent variable nodes in common.
-Layered BP updates all check-to-variable messages in a layer, then updates all the variable-to-check messages before processing another layer.
+Layered BP or MS updates all check-to-variable messages in a layer, then updates all the variable-to-check messages before processing another layer.
 3. __serial__: a variant of the layered schedule where each layer contains one check node.